puppetlabs/bolt/documentation/experimental_features.md

 This feature was introduced in [Bolt 3.21.0]().

 Configuration policies, or policies for short, are public classes that can be applied directly to one or more nodes.
 Policies are Puppet code stored in the `manifests/` directory of modules on the modulepath.
+A class becomes a policy when it's listed under the `policies` key in `bolt-project.yaml`, and if the `policies` key is empty then no policies will be available for Bolt to apply.

 Policies can be managed through the `policy` command, with `apply`, `new` and `show` subcommands.
 A common workflow is to create a new policy in your current Bolt project using `bolt policy new <POLICY NAME>`, which will add `POLICY NAME` to the `policies` key in `bolt-project.yaml` and create an empty class at `<PROJECT DIRECTORY>/manifests/<POLICY NAME>.pp` that you can then populate.
 `<Bolt project directory>/manifests/<policyname>.pp`.
 Bolt creates an empty class to fill in with the desired configuration.

 You can list available policies using `bolt policy show`, and apply them to targets using `bolt policy apply`. apply` and available policies can be listed via `bolt policy show`.`bolt policy apply` accepts a comma-separated list of policy names to apply, or a single policy name to apply to a list of one or more targets.
 Use '-h' with any of the policy subcommand options for more detail.

 A Bolt project's configuration file `bolt-project.yaml` also has a new `policies` setting which lists the configuration policies available to a project.
 When not configured, no policies will be available to Bolt to be applied. disabled.

 ## `run_container` plan step